 WEDNESDAY, 11/10/2021

-While technologies like artificial intelligence are often developed by large corporations, emerging technology can also be
+While technologies like artificial intelligence are often developed by large corporations, emerging technology can also be applied to help with small-scale artisan work that is often environmentally friendly, community-driven, and locally owned.

 U-M researchers examine the informal mentoring experiences of Black engineering students